-Buildings and structures identified as items of environmental heritage or 'contributory' items, augment and enrich the local character.
-These may be of a community nature such as halls, but also include private homes and gardens.
+Buildings and gardens identified as items of environmental heritage or 'contributory' items, augment and enrich the local character.
+These may be of a community nature such as churches and halls, but also include private homes and gardens.

-Contributions to physical character however, rely only in part on items of declared historic interest.
+Contributions to physical character, however, rely only in part on items of declared historic interest.